Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.atvi

-Calls the function `f` every vi frame.
-For example, in Super Mario 64, the function will be called twice when you advance by one frame whereas it will be called once in Ocarina of Time.
+Calls the function `f` every VI frame.
+For example, in Super Mario 64, the function will be called twice when you advance by one frame, whereas it will be called once in Ocarina of Time.
 If `unregister` is set to true, the function `f` will no longer be called when this event occurs, but it will error if you never registered the function.

+@*param* `f` — The function to be called every VI frame.

+@*param* `unregister` — If true, then unregister the function `f`.

 ```lua